Stand-With-Crypto/swc-web/docs/Working with two or more campaigns active.md

 ## Create the corresponding modules for the campaign

 - You need to create all the necessary UI components, dialogs, deeplink page, server actions, and any other elements required for the new campaign to function correctly.
-Use any user action as an example for this.
+[Refer to this document for reference](/docs/Add%20a%20new%20user%20action.md#create-ui)

 ## Create the campaign CTA